2nd and 3rd Lines of the 5th King's Own Scottish Borderers

 Formation of the 2/5th and 3/5th KOSB

-As mentioned previously, the organisation of Territorial Force battalions was altered in September 1914 to take into account the different terms by which men had signed when volunteering for their local battalion:
+As mentioned previously, the organisation of Territorial Force battalions was altered in September 1914 to deal with the different terms under which men had volunteered: for home service only, or home service and overseas if required.

-Soon after mobilisation, men of the 5th KOSB who had signed for home service only were given the opportunity to sign up for Imperial War Service, i.e., if required, they agreed to serve overseas in a theatre of war.
-A good number of men did sign the new terms, but others decided to keep to their original terms of enlistment.
-Consequently, the battalion had a mixture of both categories.
-As a result, the battalion was split into first and second line units and given the fractional designations, 1/5th and 2/5th Bns., KOSB.
+Soon after mobilisation, men who had enlisted for home duties only were given the opportunity to sign up for Imperial War Service, i.e., if required, they agreed to serve overseas in a theatre of war.
+The majority of 5th KOSB men did sign the new terms but others decided to stick with their original terms of enlistment.
+Consequently, the battalion had a mixture of both categories, so it was split into first and second line units and given the fractional designations, 1/5th and 2/5th KOSB.
 Initially, the second line battalion was for home service only, but later in the war most of these men did serve overseas.

-By the summer of 1915 most Territorial Force battalions had formed a third line, i.e, 3/5th Bn., and these battalions were used for training and supplying drafts of men to both the first and second line battalions.
+By the summer of 1915 most T.F. battalions had formed a third line (3/5th); these battalions were used for training and supplying drafts of men to both the first and second line battalions.

 2/5th KOSB